Chris Geidner: Background

 Geidner started covering national LGBT political and legal issues for BuzzFeed in 2012 as a senior political reporter.
 He was named the Sarah Pettit LGBT Journalist of the Year by the National Lesbian and Gay Journalists Association in 2012 and the Journalist of the Year in 2014.

-In 2019, Geidner left BuzzFeed News and announced he would be joining The Justice Collaborative to work on criminal justice issues.
+In 2019, Geidner left BuzzFeed News and joined The Justice Collaborative to work on criminal justice issues.

 In April 2021, Geidner began writing columns at MSNBC.

+He was the deputy editor for legal affairs at Grid News at its launch in early 2022.